Deploy Infinite Scale on the Hetzner Cloud

 Login into the server and:

-• Create a subdirectory to save all compose files and folders.
+• Create a subdirectory to store all Compose files and folders.

 mkdir -p /opt/compose/ocis/ocis_full

-• Extract the zip file into the directory by issuing the following command:
+• Extract the zip file to the directory by issuing the following command:

 unzip -d /opt/compose/ocis/ocis_full \

-• When files have been extracted, list the directory with:
+• If files have been extracted, list the directory with:

 ls -la /opt/compose/ocis/ocis_full/

-The listing should contain files and folders like the following:
+The list should contain files and folders such as the following:

 clamav.yml